 Get help for the trees around you.
 Professional arborists can help you improve the health of your trees with regular pruning, advice on mulching, and assessments of health.
 You can also call The Morton Arboretum Plant Health Clinic with plant questions or send plant specimens to the University of Illinois Plant Clinic to have them diagnosed.

 Get recognized for effort in your own backyard.
-Register your yard with The Conservation Foundation's Conservation@Home, Conservation@Work, or Conservation@School programs (Programs also available through Conserve Lake County and Barrington Area Conservation Trust).
+Register your yard with Conservation@Home, Conservation@Work, or Conservation@School programs with The Conservation Foundation in DuPage, Kane, Kendall, and Will Counties, Openlands in Lake County, and Barrington Area Conservation Trust in Barringto area, and Forest Preserves of Cook County/ University of Illinois Extension in Cook County.

 Join the Community Tree Network.